Brian Kekovich: Kekovich brothers

-Michael was killed, aged 17, when he was hit by a motor-car whilst on a training run in High Street Doncaster (near Curnola Avenue) on Saturday evening 26 June 1971.
+Michael was killed, aged 17, when he was hit by a car whilst on a training run in High Street, Doncaster (near Curnola Avenue), on the evening of 26 June 1971.

 Carlton

-Recruited from Myrtleford Football Club in the Ovens & Murray Football League, Kekovich was originally signed with Richmond.
+Recruited from Myrtleford Football Club in the Ovens & Murray Football League, where he kicked 49 goals in 1966.
+Kekovich was originally signed with Richmond.
 He was signed up to play with Carlton immediately Richmond's hold on him had lapsed.
 In his first Carlton pre-season practice match for 1967 he played at full-forward against Wes Lofts.
 The Melbourne newspapers were calling him "Carlton's second top recruit" for 1967 (i.e., second to Alex Jesaulenko).

 A very strong and reliable mark, and a long and accurate left-foot kick, Kekovich made his debut (as did Alex Jesaulenko) for Carlton in Round 1, 1967.

-Battle for Clearance
+Battle for clearance

 When Carlton applied for a clearance for Kekovich in March 1967, Myrtleford refused to clear him, but granted him six match permits.
 Despite his second request for a clearance, Myrtleford demanded that he return to Myrtleford immediately he had played the six matches.
 Kekovich threatened to remain in Melbourne, and stay out of football altogether if Myrtleford did not clear him.
 He was cleared at the last moment by Myrtleford, just in time for him to play in round seven (and, therefore, not miss a match).

 Career

-He played 34 senior games for Carlton (17 games in 1967, and 17 in 1968).
+Kekovich played 34 senior games for Carlton (17 games in 1967, and 17 in 1968).

 He was a fine team player, who always played a strong and reliable team game.
 He was an excellent mark, and he had no hesitation passing the ball to a teammate who was in a better position.

 In one of the club's 1968 pre-season practice matches, Kekovich, playing at full-forward, had been held to only two goals by Ron Stone up to three-quarter time; in the last quarter Kekovich dominated and scored another five goals to make his total seven goals for the match.

 In 1968, Carlton won every match in which Kekovich took the field, and lost each of the five matches he missed: round 2 (full-forward Peter Smith, 3 goals), round 3 (full-forward Peter Smith, 1 goal), round 14 (full-forward Peter Smith, 0 goals), round 15 (full-forward Alex Jesaulenko, 3 goals), and round 16 (full-forward Bill Bennett, 2 goals).

 He kicked a total of 95 career goals; he kicked 6 goals in a match twice, 5 goals four times, and 4 goals six times.
 He was Carlton's leading goal-kicker in 1967 and 1968, kicking 36 goals and 59 goals respectively.